letsencrypt/pebble/README.md

 #### Certificate Status

-The certificate (in PEM format) and its revocation status can be queried by doing a `GET` request to `https://localhost:15000/cert-status-by-serial/<serial>`, where `<serial>` is the hexadecimal representation of the certificate's serial number (no `0x` prefix).
+The certificate (in PEM format) and its revocation status can be queried by sending a `GET` request to `https://localhost:15000/cert-status-by-serial/<serial>`, where `<serial>` is the hexadecimal representation of the certificate's serial number (no `0x` prefix).
 It can be obtained via: